 Like many 361 shoes, the outsole is made with a lightweight blown rubber in the forefoot area.
 It has pretty deep grooves to help with flexibility.
 The rubber itself is pretty dense, durable and provides good traction on road running surfaces, even when the surface is wet.
 The heel features a durable abrasion crash pad to disperse shock and provide additional traction.
 The only issue I ran into in terms of the outsole was that the shoe had a tendency to pick up small pebbles.
 A bit annoying since I could feel the pebbles and would need to stop and flick them out from time to time.
 So with that said, I wouldn't recommend taking these shoes on gravel surfaces

-This is where 361 put the most attention and detail into the shoe.
+This is where 361 put the most attention and detail in the shoe.
 And being that it is a self-proclaimed "stability workhorse", one would hope so.
 Like the Sensation 2

 , the Sensation 3 has 361's Fitz-Rite soft internal webbing that helps lock the foot down.
 The midsole also has dual density medial posts located on each side of the arch in order to help stabilize the foot.
 361's QU!CKFOAM midsole provides comfortable cushioning but also a snappy responsiveness.
 Also located in the midsole is the QU!CK Spine which is a carbon fiber plate that keeps the midsole extra stable for better contact with the surface and a more balanced toe-off.